Higher Learning Commission (HLC)

 When is Triton College’s Next Institutional Accreditation Visit?

-Triton College is currently in the HLC's Standard Pathway for accreditation.
-The next comprehensive evaluation visit is scheduled for March 5-6, 2018.
+Triton College is in the HLC's Standard Pathway for accreditation.
+The Reaffirmation of Accreditation visit will be in 2023-2024.

 Where can I View Triton College’s Most Recent Self-Study?